Our Beautiful Location

 Our Land Acknowledgement

 About 400 years ago, Europeans arrived and, through ensuing war and disease, the population of indigenous people declined drastically and was forced to live in small areas of what became Maine.
-We acknowledge the Wabanaki - "people of the dawnland" - for their stewardship of the land, their struggle for sovereignty, and for their continued contributions to Maine's culture.
+We acknowledge the Wabanaki - "people of the dawnland" - for their historical stewardship of the land, their current struggle for sovereignty, and for their continued contributions to Maine's culture.

 Our Commitment to the Environment